 Atheists often state that a “willingness to believe” in something does not mean that the belief is true, which is true.
 But this is not about a willingness to believe; this is about the content of the belief itself.
 Comparing early Christian martyrs to people who believe or believed in David Koresh or suicide bombers who believe in Allah is akin to comparing apples to oranges.
 David Koresh followers did not claim to have seen David Koresh rise from the dead.
 Muslim terrorists did not claim to have seen Allah (as no Muslim makes that claim as per the Quran).
 In the Christian martyrs’ cases, they believed what they saw, which was the risen Christ.

 This argument suggests that because others have adopted the idea, the idea must be right.
-In other words, popular ideas are correct because they’re popular.
-When Christians say that Christianity is true because it is the most practiced religion in the world, Christians are making this fallacy.
+In other words, popular ideas are correct because they’re popular or the current fads.
+When Christians say that Christianity is true because it is the most practiced religion in the world and it is growing, Christians are making this fallacy.
 When atheists say that atheism is trending upward in secular Europe so atheism must be true, atheists are making this fallacy.

-The circular argument is an argument which suggests that repetition of a claim makes the claim accurate.
+Circular reasoning occurs when the conclusion is supported in the premises and the premises is supported in the conclusion.
 An example is as follows: We know this person is great and he is great because we know it.

 Atheists often say that Christians use “circular arguments” when they indicate that Jesus fulfilled 330 prophecies in the Old Testament because “the Bible is a single book.”
+The assumption is that if a single book includes both the prophecies (premises) and their fulfillment (conclusion), the reasoning is circular.
 Yet the books of the Bible are authored by forty different authors over hundreds of years, so the Bible is not a single source and thus, the claim that this is a circular argument is invalid.
 Furthermore, the Old Testament was written hundreds of years prior to the New Testament.